I couldn’t find Bub.

-But, remember, they’re lugging toolboxes, buckets of paint and shop vacuums, and it’s very easy for a feline to slip past them.
+But, remember, they’re lugging toolboxes, buckets of paint and shop vacuums, and it’s very easy for a cat to slip past them.

 - Put your cats in a separate room with food, water and litter boxes.
-Close the door and hang a “DO NOT OPEN” sign on it.
+Close the door and hang a “Do Not Open” sign on it.

 - If you can’t get everybody into the room (there’s a reason people compare difficult situations to “herding cats”), then play security guard and watch the doors.

-Moving With Felines
+Moving With Cats

 Moving is one of the most stressful things that a person can do.
-It’s even less fun for cats who don’t get why their world is disappearing into boxes.
+Moving is even less fun for cats — who don’t understand why their world is disappearing into boxes.

 This shark “cave” looks like the perfect hiding spot for a cat in need of some mellow time:

 Around 3 weeks before Tracy Weed put her house on the market, she moved her 3 cats — Toukhee, Yvette and Mavis — into their new home.

-“I just didn’t feel that it was all about me,” she explains.
+“I just didn’t feel that it was all about me,” Weed explains.
 “I needed to get them here.
-I had to plan, to the extent possible, for my cat companions’ ease in such a huge transition… I had to troubleshoot for them as their guardian and safe keeper.
+I had to plan, to the extent possible, for my cat companions’ ease in such a huge transition….
+I had to troubleshoot for them as their guardian and safe keeper.
 That was the emphasis on overlapping the 2 dwellings — that they could settle in before [I experienced the stress] of the big uprooting.”

-Whatever the situation, know that your cats crave a safe space away from strangers and stressful situations.
+Whatever the situation, know that your cats desperately want a safe space away from strangers and stressful situations.

 So be sure to provide it for them.